TimAnthonyAlexander/loom/README.md

 - Tool safety: destructive tools require explicit approval; the UI cannot apply edits without approval.
 - Path handling: tools operate within the workspace root; path escapes are disallowed by design.
 - Secrets: prompts and engine heuristics avoid echoing secrets verbatim; treat credentials as redacted.
+- Shell execution: commands are confined to the workspace directory and subject to timeout limits
+- Auto-approval: when enabled, bypasses manual approval - use with caution

 ## What changed in v2:
 - Entirely rewritten.